This post may contain affiliate links from our advertising partners, such as American Express. Read my Advertiser Disclosure policy here.

 Here is the currently the number of points required to redeem for a free night based on the hotels category:

 You can also see their flexible award pricing chart here.
 While it does not tell you the exact number of points for a particular hotel, it will tell you the highest number of points you’ll see once the new program is rolled out (which should align with the above category chart) and the estimated lowest price.
-I believe a lot of this will have to do with current selling rate at a hotel, so we might see more of a revenue-based redemption system.
+I believe a lot of this will have to do with the current selling rate at a hotel, so we might see more of a revenue-based redemption system.
 Here is an example of some:

 If you are looking to use your points throughout the next year, I suggest booking now (as long as you can cancel) and then seeing what the point structure will look like when the new program is rolled out at some time this month.
-This will allow you to lock in a price now, and if your particular date requires less points, you can cancel and re-book.
+This will allow you to lock in a price now, and if your particular date requires less points, you can always cancel and re-book.